rickywid/Personal-Blog/content/blog/configure-eslint-sublimetext/index.md

 ![eslint](./eslint.png)

-If you have any issues or you there is a misinformation, feel free to send me an email.
+If you have any questions or comments, please feel free to send me an email.

 **Notes**